U.S. Leads Anti-Corruption Efforts at the OECD

 Additional Anti-Corruption Work at the OECD:

-Procurement: The United States has taken the lead in the OECD’s Development Assistance Committee (DAC) to develop specialized tools to track procurement and assess fiscal transparency.
+Procurement and Public Sector Integrity: The OECD has adopted a several other recommendations to enhance integrity and prevent corruption in public governance.
+The United States has taken the lead in the OECD’s Development Assistance Committee (DAC) to develop specialized tools to track procurement and assess fiscal transparency.

 Tax Havens: The United States holds a seat in the Steering Committee of the OECD Global Forum on Transparency and Exchange of Information for Tax Purposes.
 The Forum, created in conjunction with the G20 in 2000 and restructured in 2009, works to eliminate safe havens for proceeds of corruption.
 Its members strive to ensure that national laws allow for information sharing to combat tax evasion, bribery, money laundering, and terrorist financing.
 Six hundred tax agreements have been signed under its auspices.